grpc/grpc-java/.github/ISSUE_TEMPLATE/ask_question.md

 labels: question
 ---

-Please answer these questions before submitting a bug report.

 For questions not directly related to gRPC-Java, please use [stackoverflow](https://stackoverflow.com/questions/tagged/grpc-java).
 Also, if question is not gRPC-Java implementation specific, consider using [grpc.io](https://groups.google.com/forum/#!forum/grpc-io).